MariamKulumbegovi/E-commerce/README.md

-https://github.com/scandiweb/junior-react-endpoint you need to run this graph ql server in order the project to work. just build and start it. apollo client is used to get information from graph ql, also the shopping cart is using redux.
+https://github.com/scandiweb/junior-react-endpoint you need to run this graph ql server in order the project to work. just build and start it.